same2828/same2828/notes/dev/_git-notes.md

 # Realised that you forgot to add test.java
 git add test2.java

+# Opens text editor to allow you to change the commit message
+git commit --amend
+gc!
+# Does NOT open the text editor (reuses the same commit message from the original commit being amended)
 git commit --amend --no-edit
 gcn!

+git push --force-with-lease --force-if-includes gpf!
 ```

 ## Change Most Recent Git Commit Message